 Pocket-ParkDelva Landscape & Boomkwekerij Ebben

-From the architect.
+Text description provided by the architects.
 DUS architects built an entirely 3D printed mini-retreat, to escape the speed of everyday city life.

 The 3D printed Urban Cabin transforms a former industrial area in Amsterdam from a vast empty space into an urban retreat, complete with pocket park and outdoor bathtub.
 The building is a research into compact and sustainable dwelling solutions in urban environments.
 It is entirely 3D printed with bio-plastic and can be fully recycled and reprinted in the following years.